tosin2013/disconnected-openshift/docs/deploy-aap-on-openshift.md

 2. Do the subscription thing
 3. Create a new Organization/Teams/Groups/Users/Auth Providers if you want
 4. Create a new **Execution Environment**, named `auto-mirror-image` with the EE image, eg `quay.io/kenmoini/ee-auto-mirror-image:latest`
-5. Create a new **Decision Environment**, named `auto-mirror-iamge`, with the DE image, eg `quay.io/kenmoini/de-auto-mirror-image:latest`
+5. Create a new **Decision Environment**, named `auto-mirror-image`, with the DE image, eg `quay.io/kenmoini/de-auto-mirror-image:latest`
 6. Create a **Project** under **both** Automation Execution (Controller) and Automation Decision (EDA) - give it a name, point it to the fork of this repo, eg `https://gitea.apps.kemo.labs/kenmoini/disconnected-openshift.git`
   - **Note:** If you need to set Outbound HTTP Proxy configuration, do so with the environmental variable settings in Settings > Job.
 Might be handy to also set `GIT_SSL_NO_VERIFY: 'true'`
 7. Create a series of **Job Templates** under Automation Execution, one for the decision playbook and another for the execution playbook.
 Make sure to enable "Prompt on Launch" for Extra Variables
-8. Stitch those two Job Templates together in a **Workflow Template**.
+8. Stitch those two Job Templates together in a **Workflow Template** called `Automatically Mirror Images`.
 Make sure "Prompt on launch" is checked for Extra Variables.
 Add the extra variables `target_repo: disconn-harbor.d70.kemo.labs/man-mirror` and `substringParts: 1` and adjust accordingly.
 The substringParts says how many slash-delimited parts of the source repository to remove from what is appended to the target_repo.
 9. Create an **OAuth Application** under Access Management.
 Password grand type, Public Client.
 10. Under Users > (you) > Tokens, **make a Token** with that Application and a Write scope.
 11. Take that User Token and create a new Red Hat Ansible Automation Platform type **EDA Credential** in Automation Decisions > Infrastructure > Credentials.